-(1) The director will select a medical arbiter physician or a panel of physicians in accordance with ORS 656.268(7)(d).

-(a) Any party that objects to a physician on the basis that the physician is not qualified under ORS 656.005(12)(b) must notify the director prior to the examination of the specific objection.
+- (1) The director will select a medical arbiter physician or a panel of physicians in accordance with ORS $656.268\frac{7}{8}(d)$ . - (a) Any party that objects to a physician on the basis that the physician is not qualified under ORS 656.005(12)(b) must notify the director prior toof the specific objection before the examination of the specific objection.
 If the director determines that the physician is not qualified to be a medical arbiter on the specific case, an examination will be scheduled with a different physician.
 All costs related to the completion of the medical arbiter process in this rule must be paid by the insurer.